eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

 Prerequisites
 -------------

-This tutorial will require two machines (*Robot 1* and *Cloud Server*) deployed on different networks (*LAN 1* and *Cloud*).
+This tutorial will require three machines (*Robot 1*, *Controller 1* and *Cloud Server*) deployed on different networks (*LAN 1*, *LAN 2* and *Cloud*).
-It is possible to simulate the scenario by deploying everything needed on the same machine and two virtual networks but let's focus on the case of a real deployment.
+It is possible to simulate the scenario by deploying everything needed on the same machine and three virtual networks but let's focus on the case of a real deployment.

 It is also necessary to have previously installed Vulcanexus using one of the following installation methods: